Translate

 115463 CC115 RCAF.

-Fiat G-91PAN 'Frecce Tricolori' ItAF is making its last visit to the International Air Tattoo with the G-91.
+The Italian Air Force's 'Frecce Tricolori' Aerobatic demonstration team were making their last visit to the International Air Tattoo with the Fiat G-91PAN.

 63-8003 KC-135A 410th BW USAF, now an R model with the NJ A.N.G., taxis into the static park.
 Note those irritating speakers right in front of the friend's enclosure.
 Still, everybody looked happy, even if the weather felt more like Winter.
-The RAE DC-3 ZA947 is waiting to cross.
+The Royal Aircraft Establishment DC-3 ZA947 is waiting to cross.
 Happy Days.

 MM6251/7 Fiat G-91PAN making its last visit to an International Air Tattoo.

-At the show's close, it was apparent that the newer aircraft were becoming superior to older types, and a considerable change was coming.
+At the show's close, it was apparent that newer aircraft were surpassing older types, and a significant change was on the horizon.

 I'm still searching through the past!